Here’s another photo from my last trip to Viera Wetlands.

 The second frame was my main exposure and I wanted it to be the best quality possible.
 I also wanted to slightly under expose to capture color and detail in the sky.
 I waited until the boat was gone and the water was calm again and then made this exposure:

 When I got home, I preprocessed the two raw files using identical color balance and paying careful attention to noise reduction (especially on the higher ISO frame with the boat).
-I’ve been using DxO Optics Pro lately when I want the best RAW conversion.
+I’ve used DxO Optics Pro lately when I want the best RAW conversion.
 It does a wonderful job on both lens corrections and noise reduction for supported equipment.
 After a few tweaks to exposure in each file, I brought them into Photoshop on separate layers.

 The next thing to deal with was the boat.
 Even though I’d pushed my shutter speed as high as I thought I could, 1/20 second still left a little motion blur visible.
 The “Filters / Sharpen / Smart Sharpen” command in Photoshop has a “Remove Motion Blur” option and I’ve found that it works well in situations like this where the direction of motion is known.
 I used it selectively on a duplicate layer to enhance detail in the boat.
 Here are before and after crops at 200%.
 I think it’s a nice improvement: